-Our Special Educational Needs Coordinator (SENCO) is Mrs Julia Bishop.
+Our Special Educational Needs Coordinator (SENCo) is Mrs Julia Bishop.

-Governing bodies of maintained mainstream schools and the proprietors of mainstream academy schools (including free schools) must ensure that there is a qualified teacher designated as SENCO for the school.
+Governing bodies of maintained mainstream schools and the proprietors of mainstream academy schools (including free schools) must ensure that there is a qualified teacher designated as SENCo for the school.

-The SENCO has an important role to play with the headteacher and governing body, in determining the strategic development of SEND policy and provision in the school.
+The SENCo has an important role to play with the headteacher and governing body, in determining the strategic development of SEND policy and provision in the school.
 They will be most effective in that role if they are part of the school leadership team.

-The SENCO has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have Education, Health and Care (EHC) Plans.
+The SENCo has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have Education, Health and Care (EHC) Plans.

-The SENCO provides professional guidance to colleagues and will work closely with staff, parents and other agencies.
-The SENCO should be aware of the provision in the Local Offer and be able to work with professionals providing a support role to families to ensure that pupils with SEND receive appropriate support and high quality teaching.
+The SENCo provides professional guidance to colleagues and will work closely with staff, parents and other agencies.
+The SENCo should be aware of the provision in the Local Offer and be able to work with professionals providing a support role to families to ensure that pupils with SEND receive appropriate support and high quality teaching.

-The key responsibilities of the SENCO include:
+The key responsibilities of the SENCo include:

-- overseeing the day-to-day operation of the school's SEND policy - co-ordinating provision for children with SEND - liaising with the relevant Designated Teacher where a looked after pupil has SEND - advising on the graduated approach to providing SEND support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEND - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEN up to date
+- overseeing the day-to-day operation of the school's SEND policy - · co-ordinating provision for children with SEND - liaising with the relevant Designated Teacher where a looked after pupil has SEND - · advising on the graduated approach to providing SEND support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEND - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEND up to date

-Parents can contact our SENCO by e-mail: i.bishop@princeofwales.dorset.sch.uk
+Parents can contact our SENCo by e-mail: j.bishop@princeofwales.dorset.sch.uk

-The SENCo is a member of the Senior Leadership Team.
-She has completed training and been awarded the National Award in Special Educational Needs Co-ordination.
+The SENCo has completed the required training and has been awarded the National Award in Special Educational Needs Co-ordination.